-Using the interior joists, boards and beams found in the buildings, flooring and other design elements are carefully crafted to have the appearance only found in woods that have been exposed to the elements for decades.
+Only found in specific buildings within certain regions of the country tobacco hardwood flooring is rare indeed, making it a unique product that is sought after and only available in limited quantities.
+Using the interior joists, boards and beams found in the old buildings, tobacco pine flooring and other design elements are carefully crafted to have the appearance only found in woods that have been exposed to the elements for decades.
 Warm brown tones combined with hints of gold and red hues make this wood very attractive and timeless.

 Tobacco wood pine floors can be installed as both narrow and wide plank flooring.
 Wide plank floors can make a room look larger and have gained popularity in contemporary spaces.
 Combine the wide plank style with longer plank lengths and these hardwood floors make your space look expansive.
 Antique tobacco pine that has been reclaimed from old structures may have more patterns, nail holes, and saw marks that could make the floor design appear busy.
 Wide planks can help to space out some of the patterning to create a design that’s interesting without being overwhelming.

 Add the Rich History of Tobacco Pine to Your Interior